 - 1 Remove the carriage assembly and move them to one side. - 2 Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - 3 Loosen and remove hexagon bolts and nuts securing lift cylinders to inner mast. - 4 Attach chains or sling to the inner mast section at top crossmember.
-Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - S After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and them with ropes to the outer mast. - 5 Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - 2 Using a pryer, remove load rollers from load roller bracket.
-Remove back up liners and shims. - Thoroughly clean, inspect and replace all worn or damaged parts.
+Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - 5 After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and them with ropes to the outer mast. - (6) Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - 7 Using a pryer, remove load rollers from load roller bracket.
+Remove back up liners and shims. - 8 Thoroughly clean, inspect and replace all worn or damaged parts. - 3 Reverse the above procedure to assemble.
+Refer to MAST LOAD ROLLER ADJUSTMENT paragraph.